niccokunzmann/ping/README.md

 We use Python (Python2 or Python3 or Jython or IronPython), C# and Java.

+This was tested under Windows and Linux.

 Use it
 ------

-start the files in the following order:
+Start the files in the following order:

 1 name server
 2 the playfield